haberdashPI/PlotAxes.jl/README.md

 plotaxes(AxisArray(rand(10,10,4,2),:time,:freq,:age,:gender))
 ```

-For more details seeing the documentation for `plotaxes` (ala ? at the REPL).
+For more details, see the documentation for `plotaxes` (ala ? at the REPL).

 ## Status